Core Calculators

 ⚖️ Nigeria Customs Service (NCS) 💱 Currency: NGN 🧾 VAT: 7.5% 📦 De minimis: No commercial de minimis; Form M and PAAR required for most imports

-📋 Key Import Fees — China to Nigeria
+📋 Key Import Fees — US to Nigeria

 • Import Duty: 5–35% depending on HS code (most consumer goods 10–20%)